daniel-j-h/exit-signs/README.md

     ./osm.sh

+Get a clientId from Mapillary and export it for image fetching:

+    export EXIT_SIGNS_CLIENT_ID='YOUR-CLIENT-ID'

+## Usage

 Run the Sign location extractor on the extract and save out a list of locations:

     ./build/Release/extract-locations osm/*.osm.pbf > signLocations.csv

-Get clientId from Mapillary and use it to fetch images for locations:
+Fetch images for locations:

-    export EXIT_SIGNS_CLIENT_ID='YOUR-CLIENT-ID'
     mkdir -p signImages
     ./fetch-images.py signLocations.csv signImages

+Clean up images and label them with rectangles to generate a training set:

+    for image in signImages; do ./label-image.py signImages/$image signImages/labels.csv; done

+Train the R-CNN model on labeled images:

+    ./region-cnn.py --train signImages/labels.csv

+Predict signs on a new image:

+    ./region-cnn.py --predict image.jpg

 ## License